 Our Sunday Times Award Winning Restaurant is “A Taste of Persia”, situated within the hotel and available for all guests.
-A Taste of Persia serving food from Monday until Friday, between 17:00 and 22:00, on Saturday 13:00 to 22:00 and on Sunday 13:00 to 20:00.
+A Taste of Persia serving food every day, between 17:00 and 22:00.
 You can contact them on 0191 281 8181 for further information or bookings.
 If you would like to have a look at the menu, please click here.

 A Taste of Persia have kindly provided a unique introduction to their restaurant and the wonderful experience of Persian food which is detailed below.
 Please contact us for more information on using the restaurant throughout your stay with us.